AVEVA/CONNECT-data-services-developer-docs/content/overview/what-does-ocs-do.md

 The PI to OCS collection method transfers PI time series data from a local PI Server to OCS.
 The PI to OCS Agent is installed and configured directly on a designated device.
 The PI to OCS Agent creates types and streams in OCS based on the PI Tags mapped from PI Data Archive.

-**Note**: OSIsoft recommends installing the PI to OCS Agent and PI Server on seperate devices to avoid the two systems competing for resources.
+**Note**: OSIsoft recommends installing the PI to OCS Agent and PI Server on separate devices to avoid the two systems competing for resources.
 <!--Angela Flores 6/29/21 Too much detail for an overview. -->

 #### Custom OMF applications